Aryathel/Aryathel/README.md

-### Hello everyone, I'm Arya, aka Hero! 👋
+### Hello everyone, I'm Arya! 👋

 ## I'm a 21 year old self taught programmer in college!
-- 🔭 I’m currently working to create the University of Arizona Esports Development team!
+- 🔭 I’m currently working at the [Extended Reality and Games lab](https://ischool.arizona.edu/xrg-lab) as a student developer!
 - 🌱 I'm always seeking new opportunities to learn something new and teach others what I know.
-- ⚡ Quick Fact: I was a competitive swimmer for 15 years.

 <br />
 <br />